-Bolivia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bolivia doesn't have a public transportation system that people use for their commute.

 The people who call Bolivia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bolivia residents report their race to be White, followed by Native American.
-Important ancestries of people in Bolivia include Irish, English, Scottish, German, and Scots-Irish.
+Important ancestries of people in Bolivia include German, Irish, English, Welsh, and Scots-Irish.

 The most common language spoken in Bolivia is English.
-Other important languages spoken here include African languages and Arabic.
+Other important languages spoken here include French and African languages.